cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Verifiable Secret Sharing {#dep-vss}

-Feldman's Verifiable Secret Sharing (VSS) builds upon Shamir secret sharing, adding a verification step to demonstrate the consistency of a participant's share with a public commitment to the polynomial `f` for which the secret `s` is the constant term.
-This check ensures that all participants have a point (their share) on the same polynomial, ensuring that they can later reconstruct the correct secret.
+Feldman's Verifiable Secret Sharing (VSS) builds upon Shamir secret sharing, adding a verification step to demonstrate the consistency of a signer's share with a public commitment to the polynomial `f` for which the secret `s` is the constant term.
+This check ensures that all signers have a point (their share) on the same polynomial, ensuring that they can later reconstruct the correct secret.